perezjac001/Jakesh/peepofinterest.md

 Ken Burns is a film maker who is extremely well known for his documentaries.
 He tries to make each documentary captivating as well as informational, and he does this very well.
 His work was so influential that Apple used his name for the Ken Burns effect, which he didn't agree to at first.
 #### Werner Herzog
 Werner Herzog is one of the most influential film makers of his time.
 He has made multiple pieces, each one usually focusing on an ambitious protagonist or people with talent in an obscure field.
 He is most well known for beginning the West German cinema movement, and has won multiple awards for his work.
+#### Micheal Apted
+Micheal Apted is the most important documentary film maker to date.
+He is most well known for his Up Series, as well as several other films that he was involved in.
+On June 29th, 2003, he was elected president of the Directors Guild of America.
+Many of his films recieved multiple awards, and were very well recieved by the public.